Which Professional Groups Should I Join If I Have a Psychology or Counseling Degree?

 American Psychological Association

 The APA is the world’s largest organization representing psychologists.
 Members include researchers, educators, clinicians, students, and consultants.
-The organization offers a broad range of resources encompassing educational opportunities, career services, and networking events.
+The organization offers a broad range of resources encompassing educational opportunities, career planning and development, and networking events.

 Association for Psychological Science

 Specifically devoted to the advancement of scientific psychology studies, the APS supports more than 25,000 members worldwide.
 The organization publishes research, hosts an annual conference, and works to increase support for research.

 The NAPPP supports the clinical practice of psychology by advocating for an effective mental health system, and by providing members with resources such as free continuing education courses, practice tools, malpractice insurance, electronic health records, and networking opportunities.

 SIOP is dedicated to advancing the field of industrial and organizational psychology and has more than 8,000 members worldwide.
 They offer industry information through publications and conferences, and also offer networking opportunities for members.

 SPCP membership is open to anyone interested in the field of criminal justice or related areas and there are no educational requirements.
 They promote the scientific study of police and criminal psychology and the application of scientific knowledge to problems in criminal justice.

 Specifically for those working as addiction professionals or training to do so, the NAADAC is focused on education, advocacy, standards of practice, ethics, professional development, and research.